 Deploy OpenShift Virtualization

 Procedure 1.
-Configure Nexus Switches for the Openshift Virtualization
+Configure Nexus Switches for the OpenShift Virtualization

+Step 1.
 Run the following commands to add at least one VLAN with a routable subnet for VM management connections.
 Also, optionally add NTP distribution interfaces in this subnet.
 Execute these steps in an ssh session on both switches.

 config t